Classification and arithmeticity of toroidal compactifications with $3\bar{c}_{2}=\bar{c}^{2}_{1}=3$: Introduction

 In Section \ref{Bagnera}, we then classify all toroidal compactifications with $\overline{c}_{2}=1$ that are birational to a bielliptic surface.
 There are exactly four of them.
 We briefly recap the constructions of the five examples in \S \ref{recap}, and in \S \ref{thmproof} we show that they are commensurable and arithmetic.

 \textbf{Acknowledgments}.
-The first author would like to thank the Mathematics Department at Notre Dame University for the nice research environment he enjoyed during his stay.
+The first author would like to thank the Mathematics Department at Notre Dame University for the nice research environment he enjoyed while carrying out most of this project.
+The first author was supported by the S.-S. Chern grant at ICTP.
 The second author was supported by the National Science Foundation under Grant Number NSF 1361000.
 The second author also acknowledges support from U.S. National Science Foundation grants DMS 1107452, 1107263, 1107367 "RNMS: GEometric structures And Representation varieties" (the GEAR Network).
+The authors also thank the referee for a very careful reading of the paper.